smaurice101/readthedocs/docs/source/tmlbuilds.rst

             VIPERHOST = sys.argv[3]
             VIPERPORT = sys.argv[4]

+            if "KUBE" not in os.environ:
               tsslogging.locallogs("INFO", "STEP 9: Starting privateGPT")
               v,buf=startpgptcontainer()
               if v==1:
                 tsslogging.locallogs("WARN", "STEP 9: There seems to be an issue starting the privateGPT container.
 Here is the run command - try to run it nanually for testing: {}".format(buf))
               else:
                 tsslogging.locallogs("INFO", "STEP 9: Success starting privateGPT.
 Here is the run command: {}".format(buf))

               v,buf=qdrantcontainer()
               if buf != "":
                if v==1:
                 tsslogging.locallogs("WARN", "STEP 9: There seems to be an issue starting the Qdrant container.
 Here is the run command - try to run it nanually for testing: {}".format(buf))
                else:
                 tsslogging.locallogs("INFO", "STEP 9: Success starting Qdrant.
 Here is the run command: {}".format(buf))

+              time.sleep(10)  # wait for containers to start elif  os.environ["KUBE"] == "0":
+              tsslogging.locallogs("INFO", "STEP 9: Starting privateGPT")
+              v,buf=startpgptcontainer()
+              if v==1:
+                tsslogging.locallogs("WARN", "STEP 9: There seems to be an issue starting the privateGPT container.
+Here is the run command - try to run it nanually for testing: {}".format(buf))
+              else:
+                tsslogging.locallogs("INFO", "STEP 9: Success starting privateGPT.
+Here is the run command: {}".format(buf))

+              v,buf=qdrantcontainer()
+              if buf != "":
+               if v==1:
+                tsslogging.locallogs("WARN", "STEP 9: There seems to be an issue starting the Qdrant container.
+Here is the run command - try to run it nanually for testing: {}".format(buf))
+               else:
+                tsslogging.locallogs("INFO", "STEP 9: Success starting Qdrant.
+Here is the run command: {}".format(buf))

               time.sleep(10)  # wait for containers to start
+            else:
+              tsslogging.locallogs("INFO", "STEP 9: [KUBERNETES] Starting privateGPT - LOOKS LIKE THIS IS RUNNING IN KUBERNETES") tsslogging.locallogs("INFO", "STEP 9: [KUBERNETES] Make sure you have applied the private GPT YAML files and have the privateGPT Pod running")

             while True:
              try: